contentful-labs/kube-secret-syncer/README.md

       name: secretsyncer/secret/sample
 ```

-If you only need to retrieve a few keys in an AWS secret, or multiple keys from different AWS secrets, you
+If you only need to retrieve select keys in a single AWS secret, or multiple keys from different AWS secrets, you
 can use the following syntax: